srinadhkesineni/RealTime-messaging/README.md

 ->used socket.io
 ->testing ci/cd from another project
 ->deploy in render.com
-->testing the project using mocha.
+->testing the project using mocha and jest.